ds4tech/happy-birthday/README.md

 ### Kubernetes <a name="deploy.k8s"></a>
 It is required to first build the image and push it to any container repository. <br>
 Second step is to update yaml file k8s-replicaSet.yml in line 20 and change repository name from ds4tech to the one where docker image has been uploaded.
+Once this is done, pods can be created by following command.
 ```
 kubectl create -f deployments/kubernetes/k8s-replicaSet.yml